9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

     fromList [("foo",True)]
     ```

-    Since the implementation is abstract, we can\'t pattern match on
+    Since the implementation is abstract, we can't pattern match on
     `Map` values.
 Instead, it provides a number of lookup functions, of
     which two are particularly widely used.